Arlington in Hancock County, Ohio — The American Midwest (Great Lakes)

 Location.
 40° 53.732′ N, 83° 38.862′ W. Marker is in Arlington, Ohio, in Hancock County.
 Marker is on Park Street, in the median.
+Marker is in the Village Park at the east edge of town.
 Touch for map.
-Marker is in the Village Park at the east edge of town.
 Marker is at or near this postal address: 400 Park Street, Arlington OH 45814, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Johnny Appleseed (approx. 4.7 miles away); Mt.
 Blanchard (approx. 4.7 miles away); Mt.
 Blanchard Veterans Memorial (approx. 4.9 miles away); Hull’s Trail 1812 (approx. 5.4 miles away); Hull's Trail (approx. 6.6 miles away); Hull's Trail, 1812 (approx. 8 miles away); Rawson and the Railroads / (approx. 8.1 miles away); Dunkirk Veterans Memorial (approx. 8.3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 8, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 195 times since then and 29 times this year.
+It was originally submitted on April 8, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 242 times since then and 16 times this year.
 Photos: 1, 2, 3, 4. submitted on April 8, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.